think-cell/wg21/P2881-generator-for.md

 ```

 With the specification of `operator()` it is very difficult for the compiler to figure out what is the actual value type of the `operator()` -- it has to look in the body to see what is passed to the callable.
-There is also no limitation to just one type; an implementation may invoke the sink with different types.
+There is also no limitation to only one type; an implementation may invoke the sink with different types.

 There are three approaches to avoid the deduction: